sybrew/the-seo-framework/readme.txt

 	* **Multisite:**
 		* On multisite, you can now inspect and edit user SEO metadata ("Authorial Info") for any users that have author capabilities on any (other) blog.
 			* This capability is by default `edit_posts`, predefineable via constant `THE_SEO_FRAMEWORK_AUTHOR_INFO_CAP`.
+		* When switching blogs on multisite, all data memoization now flushes.
 	* **Migration:**
 		* SEOPress's metadata is now detected when activating the plugin for the first time, so TSF can suggest to [migrate SEO metadata](https://theseoframework.com/extensions/transport/).
 	* **Third party support:**